pulkitgangwar/shopify-web-pixel-api-example/README.md

+# Shopify Web Pixel Api
+## How to use web pixel api with shopify admin api

 Shopify Web Pixel API makes it easier to collect customers' behavioural data.
 We will be creating a simple tracker that sends add-to-cart events and event data to our app backend.
 While making this tracker we will understand how this extension works.

 > **Prerequisites**